random-logic/JVS/README.md

 # JVS
 JVS switches installed Java Versions in Environment Variables.
-There does exist other tools like JVM, the difference is that JVS is light weight and can easily be uninstalled.
+There does exist other tools like JVM, the difference is that JVS has very simple code, is light weight, and can easily be uninstalled.

 ## Setup
 1. Clone this repo.